Veteran Long Beach politician Alan Lowenthal will not seek re-election to Congress next year, he announced Thursday.

 “It is time to pass the baton.
 It is time to rest and surround myself with the benefits of a life well lived and earned honorably in the service of my fellow citizens,” he continued.

 Lowenthal has represented California’s 47th District since 2012.
 The district encompasses portions of eastern Los Angeles County and western Orange County.
+New congressional maps are still being drawn that would change the district.

 Lowenthal serves on the House Natural Resources Committee and the House Transportation and Infrastructure Committee.

-His ex-wife Bonnie Lowenthal served on the Long Beach City Council and in the California Assembly.
+Lowenthal’s ex-wife Bonnie Lowenthal served on the Long Beach City Council and in the California Assembly.
 His daughter-in-law Suja Lowenthal served on Long Beach’s city council and school board, and is currently the city manager of Hermosa Beach.